Challenges to Address

 Production Structure Improvements

-To build a production system that can generate sales with mass production we are working to optimize our production structure in every region by reviewing production line concepts, work methods, and production allocations.
+To build a highly profitable production system, we will optimize local production in line with conditions in every region by reviewing production line concepts, work methods, and production allocation.

 Human Resource Development

 G-TEKT has begun using a personnel system based on fairness and performance and a human resource development system that provides a career model for employees to follow.
 We will create global managers, mainly through an overseas study program for new employees, language exams for mid-career employees, as well as experience living and working overseas.
 We will work hard to develop next-generation managers by providing managerial experience at an overseas subsidiary and through the training of candidates for top management positions.

 To survive in this era of change, it is imperative for the organization to maximize strengths by having everyone working at the G-TEKT Group mutually respect the diverse experience, perspectives, sensitivities, and skills of everyone else.